coleifer/huey/docs/recipes.rst

 Huey supports ``retries`` and ``retry_delay``, but does not support exponential backoff out-of-the-box.
-Exponential backoff is important when calling external services -- without it, a fleet of workers retrying at the same interval can create a "thundering herd" that overwhelms a recovering service.
+Exponential backoff is important when calling external services.
+Without it, a fleet of workers retrying at the same interval can create a "thundering herd" that overwhelms a recovering service.

-We can implement exponential backoff with a small decorator that leverages the ``context=True`` parameter to access and modify the task instance:
+We can implement exponential backoff with a small decorator that uses the ``context=True`` parameter to access and modify the task instance:

 .. code-block:: python